 Mr. Nabulsi is actively involved in all aspects of IP litigation, working with trial teams on cases heading to injunction hearings, trial, mediation, arbitration, and appeal.
 He also routinely handles post-grant administrative IP challenges, e.g., reexamination and reissue proceedings in the U.S. Patent and Trademark Office, and foresees widespread use of the new post-grant review procedures embodied in the America Invents Act.

-He was the founding partner of the firm’s Stamford, CT office and currently serves as its managing partner.
+He was the founding partner of the firm’s Stamford, CT office.
 He has participated in various strategic initiatives at the firm, including committee assignments in support of the firm’s strategic planning and implementation activities.
 As an active mentor of associates at the firm, he has provided hands-on training and growth opportunities to associates in multiple offices.

 Mr. Nabulsi is an adjunct professor at Quinnipiac Law School, teaching in the fields of IP law and IP licensing.
 He has spearheaded the firm’s support of the Yale Entrepreneurial Institute in New Haven, CT and has been active in the community, currently serving on the Boards of the World Affairs Forum and the Women’s Business Development Council, as well as a Commissioner on the Planning & Zoning Commission in Wilton, CT.
 He is a frequent speaker on IP topics, most recently speaking on FRAND issues at the 29th Annual JPPCLE Program in New York.
 Mr. Nabulsi was also a lecturer at the 2011 CPPC conference in Tokyo, Japan.